Shetty4L/walterbot/nlu_data/interrogation.md

 - how's your day been
 - how are you feeling

+## intent: pre_recite_miranda
+- we are going to read your Miranda rights
+- we already advised you of your rights
+- we are going to go through the Miranda warning again

+## intent: recite_miranda
+- you have the right to remain silent
+- anything you say can and will be used against you in a court
+- you have the right to counsel a lawyer before answering any questions and have a lawyer with you during any questions
+- do you understand your rights as I explained them to you

+## intent: filler_conversation
+- do you want to tell us anything
+- do you know why we're here

 ## intent: ask_confession
 - tell me what you did
 - did you sell drugs?